dat3Cph/spring2025/docs/toolbox/react/css-theming.md

 has_children: false
 permalink: /toolbox/react/css-theming/
 ---
-# 📚 React Tutorial: Light/Dark Mode with CSS Modules
+# 📚 Light/Dark Mode with CSS Modules

+This tutorial teaches you how to:

+1. Build a light/dark mode toggle using `useState` and CSS Modules
+2. Understand and solve prop drilling using React Context
+3. Add and use a global CSS file in a React project
+4. Understand how `useContext` works internally
+5. Use CSS variables and `body` class for scalable theming

+---

 ## ✅ Part 1: Light/Dark Mode using CSS Modules and `useState`